waldo2188/DatatableBundle/README.md

     )
 ```

-##### Step 3: Activate the main configs
+### Configure the Bundle

-In this section you can put the global config that you want to set for all the instance of datatable in your project.
+In this section you can put the global config that you want to set for all the instance of DataTable in your project.

-###### To keep it to default
+#### To keep it to default

 ```
 # app/config/config.yml